OECD ups India growth outlook, urges structural reforms

 ** Improve the macroeconomic framework by introducing flexible inflation targeting, pursuing fiscal consolidation, implementing a national value-added tax and strengthening banking oversight.

-** Boost manufacturing jobs by simplifying labor laws, improving access to education, accelerating approvals for infrastructure projects and improving the business climate.
+** Boost manufacturing jobs by simplifying labour laws, improving access to education, accelerating approvals for infrastructure projects and improving the business climate.

 ** Increasing female economic participation by ensuring equal work opportunities for women and expanding access to education and skills training for female entrepreneurs.